MarinaFroes/style-guides-compilation/README.md

 5 - **Semi colons are dirty** :poop::speak_no_evil:

 Unless it is required, do not use semi colons.
-The code looks cleaner without them.
+The code looks cleaner without them. _Be aware that this is also just my personal preference and many people disagree with this._

-In addition to these basic guidelines, is it also nice to follow the best practices described bellow. _Most of the examples bellow were based on the material available on the [clean-code-javascript](https://github.com/ryanmcdermott/clean-code-javascript/blob/master/README.md) repository._
+In addition to these basic guidelines, is it also nice to follow the best practices described bellow. _Most of the examples bellow were based on the material available on the [clean-code-javascript](https://github.com/ryanmcdermott/clean-code-javascript/blob/master/README.md) repository with a few changes made by me._

 #### Use meaningful and pronounceable variable names :no_entry_sign::zipper_mouth_face: